 While you’re focused on building your rainy day fund, try not to stress out about the interest that’s accruing on your credit card.
 The sooner you have money saved up, the sooner you’ll be able to start chipping away at your debt without having to look back.
 So as long as you’re setting that money aside, only worry about paying the monthly minimum on your credit cards.
 Setting up automatic minimum payments will allow you to focus on your savings without triggering any burdensome fees.

 Now that you have a month’s worth in expenses set aside, you can redirect most of what you were putting into your savings toward paying off your debts.
 How, exactly, you pay off those debts is another matter entirely: two popular approaches, the snowball and avalanche methods, each have their own unique benefits and followings.
 We cover the pros and cons of both methods, and how to decide which is right for you, in this article.

-While you’re focusing on eliminating your debts, try not to forget about your rainy day fund.
+While you’re focusing on eliminating your debts, take a look at some of these financial blogs for great everyday tips on how to save money.
+Here’s one of the most important quick tips you’ll hear: don’t forget about your rainy day fund.
 About 20% of the money you’re putting toward long-term goals should still go into your savings account.
 This way, your rainy day fund will keep growing, and you’ll have an even better safety net as you continue tackling your debts.